 This is the first in a series of posts on Fertility Diet Friendly Recipes.
-Most of these recipes are also Keto, Whole 30, Paleo, Auto-Immune Protocol and Clean Eating Friendly!
+Most of these recipes are also Keto, Whole 30, Paleo, Banting, LCHF, Auto-Immune Protocol and Clean Eating Friendly!
 All recipes are gluten-free, dairy-free, sugar-free, and free of all harmful and toxic ingredients.

 **Whole30 Note: Although this bread is compliant with the ingredients of Whole30, Whole30 requires that for the first 30 days you don’t bake anything with compliant ingredients.
-Its something about the psychological aspect of the program.
+It is something about the psychological aspect of the program.
 So, if you’re in your first 30 days, don’t let me be the one who gets you in trouble!

 Whether you have it for a to-go breakfast or have it as an afternoon snack it is a great way to make sure you are getting your organic pasture raised eggs every day, even when you don’t have time to scramble them up in the morning!

 When I have this for a to-go breakfast, I follow up within an hour or 2 with a fertility smoothie packed with berries, greens, and more proteins and fats, so its easy to make it until lunch.